daniamcode/poemunity/README.md

 ### `npm start`

+Important!
+You will need a local implementation of MongoDB.
+My database is called "poemsAPI" and my collection is called "poems".

-Runs the app in the development mode.<br />
+From the frontend folder, runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+From the backend folder, runs the app in the development mode.<br />
+Open [http://localhost:4200](http://localhost:4200) to view it in the browser.

 ### `npm test`